Guide

 Choosing the right parawing matters.
 Every brand takes a different approach to canopy design, materials, and pricing, and the differences are real enough to affect your experience on the water.
 This guide compares every major parawing on the market so you can find the one that fits your riding style, conditions, and budget.

-We’ve tested, researched, and gathered community feedback on all seven brands.
+We’ve tested, researched, and gathered community feedback on all ten brands.
 Here’s where each one stands.

 Quick Picks